plamarque/sphinx-poc/docs/GettingStarted/Activity/Deleting-Activities-Comments.rst

 Click **OK** in the confirmation message to accept your deletion.

-    **Note**

-    As an PRODUCT user, you can only delete your own activities.
+    .. note:: As an PRODUCT user, you can only delete your own activities.

     If you are manager of a space, you can delete any activities related to this space.